 Linear A, like the other Cretan scripts from the Bronze Age (Cretan Hieroglyphics and Linear B), is a logo-syllabic script, i.e., made up of logograms and syllabograms.
 The first are signs which correspond to words, the latter correspond to syllables.
 Some syllabograms are used in isolation in archive documents, and these are conventionally given the name of "transaction signs" because it is believed that they indicated the nature or the circumstances of the transactions being registered.
 The Linear A syllabary, as it is currently known, is composed of 97 signs (some of which are also used as logograms).
 For statistical reasons, it is probable that every syllabogram corresponds to an open syllable, i.e., a syllable formed by a vowel or by a consonant + vowel sequence.
 About fifty logograms have been identified until now, representing men, animals, objects and goods.
 In addition to these, four symbols for numbers (1, 10, 100 e 1000) and 17 for fractions (of uncertain value) are currently used.
 Often syllabograms, logograms and symbols for fractions combine among themselves, creating the so-called “ligatures”, of which 150 examples are known to date.
 The inscriptions in Linear A are usually left to right (always, in archive documents), but there are cases of right to left or boustrophedon inscriptions.
 Since Linear A is not deciphered, texts in general are not transliterated but rather transnumerated: i.e., every sign corresponds to a number in a conventional order (see "List of symbols").

-Since Linear A and Linear B have more than 60 homomorphic syllabograms, these are sometimes transliterated with the phonetic values of Linear B. These transliterations, however, have a purely conventional value.
-The syllabograms which belong to groups of signs common to Linear A and Linear B are exceptions.
-In that case, it is very probable that the syllabograms were homophonic as well as homomorphic.
+Since Linear A and Linear B have more than 60 homomorphic syllabograms, these are often transliterated with the phonetic values of Linear B. These transliterations, however, have an essentially conventional value, since in most cases it is impossible to say whether the homomorphic syllabograms were also homophones.
+Exceptions are the syllabograms belonging to groups of signs common to Linear A and Linear B. In that case, it is highly probable that the syllabograms were homophonic as well as homomorphic.
 With this method, we can “read” about a dozen Linear A syllabograms.

 Documents in Cretan hieroglyphics are datable from the 18th to the 17th century BC.
 Cretan Hieroglyphics and Linear A are therefore in part contemporaneous writing systems.
 The fact that only about 20% of the syllabograms of the two writing systems are homomorphic excludes any hypothesis of filiation.
 The resemblance of the logograms and of the signs for numbers and fractions, on the other hand, is an indication of the reciprocal exchanges in bookkeeping practices.
 It is not clear why these two distinct writing systems were used for similar purposes on Crete for a certain period of time.
 And even less clear is why in a couple of cases (Malia and perhaps Knossos) texts drawn up in the two different scripts were found in the same archive.